availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

     event lock.
     -   The pg-boss worker handler for the duplicate task repeatedly tries to aquire a lock on the :INITIAL event.
-        -   If the original DamaTask process is still running, the handler will fail to aquire the lock.
+        -   While the DamaTask process with the :INITIAL event lock is running, the handler will fail to aquire the lock.
-        -   Once the original DamaTask process exits, the handler can aquire the lock.
+        -   Once the DamaTask process with the :INITAL event lock exits, the handler can aquire the lock.
-    -   Once the :INITIAL event lock is aquired by the handler, the handler checks data_manager.etl_contexts.etl_status for the DamaTask.
+    -   Once the :INITIAL event lock is aquired by the handler, the handler checks data_manager.etl_contexts.etl_status of the DamaTask.
-        -   If the etl_status is 'DONE', the handler successfully returns, notifying pg-boss that the task is "complete".
+        -   If the etl_status is 'DONE', the handler successfully returns, thereby notifying pg-boss that the task is "complete".
-        -   If the etl_status is not 'DONE', the handler throws an Error, notifying pg-boss that the task "failed".
+        -   If the etl_status is not 'DONE', the handler throws an Error, thereby notifying pg-boss that the task "failed".

-This should ensure pg-boss' job_status for the Task is accurate.
+This should ensure pg-boss' job_status for the DamaTask is accurate.

 ---